 Today, more than 500 staff are employed by the ICO in offices in Wilmslow, Northern Ireland, Scotland and Wales, handling more than 16,000 data protection complaints, 5,000 freedom of information complaints and over 200,000 calls to the helpline.
-The ICO also administrates over 400,000 entries on the Register of Data Controllers.
+The ICO also administrates over 400,000 entries on the register of fee payers.
 But things started very differently.

 On 12 July in 1984, the Data Protection Act received Royal Assent.
 The new Data Protection Act established eight principles as a code of good information handling practice, which registered data users were required to comply with.